eriksvoboda/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 One challenge that arose while creating the table for Outcomes Based on Goals was the CountIfs formula.
 As I copied the formula to all the cells, I initially updated the wrong part of the formula so some cells were no longer filtered for "plays" but rather the outcome.
 This returned the wrong value, however it was fixed after I double checked my formulas.
+Potential difficulties that could have been encountered would have been:
+* Being unable to add the correct filters to the pivot table for Theater Outcomes based on Launch Date
+* Being not able to sort the Launch Date table columns in descending order
+* Not being able to extract the Year from the Date Created Conversion column

 ## Results